paul80nd/rcasm-languageservice/README.md

 ----

 The _rcasm-languageservice_ contains the language smarts behind the Relay Computer Assembly editing experience of Visual Studio Code and the Monaco editor.

  - *doValidation* analyses an input string and returns syntax and lint errors.
  - *doComplete* provides completion proposals for a given location.
- - *doHover* provides a hover text for a given location.
+ - *doHover* provides hover information at a given location.
  - *findDefinition* finds the definition of the symbol at the given location.
  - *findReferences* finds all references to the symbol at the given location.
  - *findDocumentHighlights* finds all symbols connected to the given location.